encukou/cpython/Doc/stability-docs/index.rst

 When Python 3.0.0 was released, most programs for Python 2 needed to be adjusted for compatibility.
 The transition took several decades.

 There are currently no plans to release Python 4.
-The expectation is that the transition to Python 4.0, if and when it happens, will be similar to the transition to a new minor version.

 Minor Versions